im-brijesh-005/sql_retail_sales_project/README.md

 # 🛒 Retail Sales Analysis (PostgreSQL + Power BI)

-This project showcases a complete end-to-end retail analytics workflow using **PostgreSQL for data engineering** and **Power BI for business intelligence reporting**.
+This project demonstrates a fully integrated retail analytics workflow where **PostgreSQL and Power BI are directly connected in live sync**.
+Any modification in the PostgreSQL database—such as data cleaning, transformations, or recalculations—**automatically updates the Power BI dashboard**, eliminating manual refresh and ensuring accurate real-time reporting.

 The repository includes: